rodneygauna/H3O_Inferno/README.md

 Next, change the configuration of flask-mail settings in the `__init__.py` file (`src/__init__.py`).

-Find the flask-mail configurations starting with the comment "# Mail configuration and initialization" (around line 68).
+Find the flask-mail configurations starting with the comment "# Mail configuration and initialization".

 Update the information to reflect where outgoing emails should come from; such as the 'MAIL_SERVER', 'MAIL_PORT', etc.